 2. Outer Layer

-There are three major choices for your nappy’s outer layer: PUL, fleece, and wool.
+There are three major choices for your diaper’s outer layer: PUL, fleece, and wool.

 PUL, or polyurethane laminate, is made of a layer of cotton fabric and a layer of plastic that’s melted to the fabric.
 It’s very thin and breathable, and it can be made in a variety of colours and prints.
 However, because the manufacturing involves a chemical process, some families prefer to opt for more natural materials.